NKM010/E-commerce-Sales-Analysis-Revenue-Forecasting/README.md

 ## How to Use This Notebook
 1. Clone this repository or download the `.ipynb` file.
 2. Open it in Jupyter Notebook or Google Colab.
 3. Run the code to follow the analysis and view the forecasting results.

+## Excel Analysis (Google Sheets)
+To demonstrate proficiency with spreadsheet tools, an exploratory analysis was also conducted in Excel (Google Sheets):

+- Added a new column for Total Sales (`Quantity × UnitPrice`).
+- Cleaned data by removing rows with missing product descriptions and unspecified countries.
+- Created a pivot table summarizing Total Sales per Country.
+- Visualized the results using a bar chart of top-selling regions.

+> Note: The Excel file is included in this repository under the name `ecommerce_sales_excel_analysis.xlsx`.